IraSoro/peri/info/CALCULATION.md

 ## Calculation the expected start date of the next period

 Let's say we know the start date of the last period and average cycle length.
-Then, to calculate the start date of the next period you need:
+Then, to calculate the start date of the next period you should:

 ```ts
 function getNextPeriod(startDate: Date, cycleLength: number){